Demonstrates growth through past promotions

 Add other common skills from your industry - such as Strategy, Operations Management and Business Strategy - into your resume if they're relevant.

-Incorporate skills - like Business Process Improvement, Account Management and Marketing Strategy - into your work experience too.
+Incorporate skills - like Supply Chain Management, Customer Service and Teaching - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 Recruiters are going to want to see real operational experience for most Head Of Operations roles, so emphasize any experience you have improving operations of a company and general operational efficiency.